-Interconnected Surface Water SMC Options
+Interconnected Surface Water SMC Options - selected

-- 2. The current rate of surface water depletion is significant and unreasonable, but SVBGSA chooses not to reduce the rate of depletion
+- 1. The current rate of surface water depletion is significant and unreasonable, and we choose to reduce the rate of depletion (leave more water in surface water bodies)

 - Minimum threshold

-- Less than today's simulated depletion, or
+- Less simulated depletion, or

 - Higher shallow groundwater levels

 - Measurable objectives

 - Less simulated depletion, or

 - Higher shallow groundwater levels

-- We are not required to meet the minimum thresholds in this example

-- The current rate of surface water depletion is not unreasonable (although it may be significant)
+- 3. The current rate of surface water depletion is not unreasonable (although it may be significant)

 - Minimum threshold

 - Equal to today's simulated depletion, or

 - Equal to today's shallow groundwater levels

 - Measurable objectives

 - Equal to today's simulated depletion, or

 - Equal to today's shallow groundwater levels